risc0/risc0/risc0/fuzz/README.md

 ## Seed corpus

 The `seed_corpus` binary generates initial corpus files for the fuzz targets in this crate.
-These seed file greately increase the coverage of the fuzzer by starting it off with valid receipts.
+These seed files greatly increase the coverage of the fuzzer by starting it off with valid receipts.

 The following command, relative to the repo root, will run the corpus seeder.